CEI AI utilizes the power of AI to bring you detailed descriptions and summaries of key energy related topics from around the globe.

 - Cost - The percentage of the completions cost that hydraulic fracturing represents can range widely, but it often accounts for a substantial portion, particularly in unconventional shale plays where extensive fracturing is required to stimulate production.
 In such cases, fracking costs can represent a significant majority of the total completions cost. the term "completions cost" includes all expenses associated with preparing and finishing a well for production.
 This includes drilling, casing, cementing, hydraulic fracturing, and other activities necessary to make the well ready for hydrocarbon extraction.

+Hydraulic fracturing has been instrumental in unlocking vast reserves of natural gas and oil that were previously considered uneconomical to access.
+This technology has had a significant impact on the energy industry, especially in regions like the United States.
 However, it has also been a subject of controversy due to environmental and public health concerns.
-These concerns include: Hydraulic fracturing has been instrumental in unlocking vast reserves of natural gas and oil that were previously considered uneconomical to access.
-This technology has had a significant impact on the energy industry, especially in regions like the United States.
+These concerns include:

 - Water Contamination - There have been cases of groundwater contamination as a result of fracking operations, primarily due to the potential for leaks of fracking fluids or migration of methane gas into aquifers.